State demographers said San Francisco, San Mateo and Alameda counties would experience declining births. They were wrong.

 As recently as 2010, state demographers predicted the number of births in the city each year would drop by a quarter over the coming decade.
 Trend lines were the same in Alameda and San Mateo counties.

-New U.S. Census birth estimates illustrate anew the pitfalls of future-telling: The number of babies born each year in both San Francisco and Alameda counties in fact rose from 2010 through 2015 and stayed steady in San Mateo County.
+New U.S. Census Bureau birth estimates illustrate anew the pitfalls of future-telling: the number of babies born each year in both San Francisco and Alameda counties in fact rose from 2010 through 2015 and stayed steady in San Mateo County.

-A state demographer says their estimates erred in two, related ways: They anticipated residents in the three counties, including women of child-bearing age, would leave at a greater rate and that fewer new residents would move in to replace them.
+A state demographer says their estimates erred in two, related ways: they anticipated residents in the three counties, including women of child-bearing age, would leave at a greater rate than they did and that fewer new residents would move in to replace them.

 “Such assumptions were not unreasonable,” Walter Schwarm of the California Demographic Research Unit said in an email. “(M)any of the Bay Area counties had been growing quite slowly for much of the previous fifteen years (except for the very tail-end of the dot-com boom).”

 The state predicted annual declines in San Francisco births starting in 2010.
 By 2015, an estimated 7,850 babies were to be born.
 But, according to just-released U.S. Census Bureau data, annual births since 2010 have in fact climbed by about 500 a year to not quite 9,100 in the 12 months that ended in July.

 In Alameda County, home to Oakland and Berkeley, the number of annual births has climbed from not quite 19,400 in 2010 to nearly 20,000 five years later.
 The new San Francisco Supervisors’ mandate that private employers pay for parental leave seems almost certain to increase the number of city births as well.